Here are some of the band’s most requested Irish & Scottish songs. If one of these is your favorite, let the band know!

 When Irish Eyes Are Smiling — Probably the most-requested Irish song after “Danny Boy”.
 It’s an Irish-American song written for the musical “Isle O’ Dreams”.

-Wild Mountain Thyme (Will Ye Go, Lassie, Go) — with lyrics by Francis McPeake of Belfast, Ireland in tribute to his first wife.
+Wild Mountain Thyme (Will Ye Go, Lassie, Go) — Lyrics by Francis McPeake of Belfast, Ireland in tribute to his first wife.
 Set to a traditional Scottish tune — so it’s both Irish and Scottish!